JunJie-Lai/Project-V/README.md

 ## Deployment
 In the project terminal, do `npm install next` to install the Next.js dependency.

+Also `npm install` to install the rest of the dependencies.

 Then, run the development server: `npm run dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.